mxkopy/vae/README.md

 ---

 There are various easter eggs throughout this mess as well, such as an incredibly powered CUDA-compatible broadcast macro, an implemented but unused MelResNet and an Optimiser that simply removes NaN and Inf from gradients and weights.
-Please, find a use for this insanity!
+Please, find a use for this madness!